-Baltimore will longer prosecute marijuana possession cases

-BALTIMORE (AP) - The state’s attorney in Baltimore says her office will no longer prosecute any marijuana possession cases, regardless of the quantity of the drug or an individual’s prior criminal record.
+Baltimore to no longer prosecute marijuana possession cases

+Marijuana possession will no longer be prosecuted in Baltimore, the city’s State’s Attorney Marilyn Mosby announced Tuesday.

+The city will also vacate roughly 5,000 prior marijuana convictions dating back to 2011.

-Marilyn Mosby says pot possession cases have no public safety value, waste money, and disproportionately impact communities of color.
-She says “no one who is serious about public safety can honestly say that spending resources to jail people for marijuana use is a smart way to use our limited time and money.”
+“No one who is serious about public safety can honestly say that spending resources to jail people for marijuana use is a smart way to use our limited time and money,” she said in an announcement.

-Mosby says her office will still go after dealers and traffickers by prosecuting marijuana distribution cases.
+Instead, prosecutors will focus on dealers and traffickers in marijuana distribution cases.
+But only if there is “articulated evidence of intent to distribute beyond the mere fact of possession.”

-But she says her office is seeking to vacate some 5,000 prior marijuana possession convictions dating to 2011.
-She says jailing people for marijuana possession is an “ongoing moral failure.”
+“Communities are still sentenced under these unjust policies, still paying a price for behavior that is already legal for millions of Americans,” she said.
+“That’s why I’m moving to vacate these cases.”

 The Washington Times Comment Policy